Storage & Back-up Workflow for Filmmakers

 How do you store videos long term?

-Storing video files for the long term is called archiving, and it’s a best practice to have at leastt one version of your archived files stored offsite – which is why many video professionals use cloud storage for archive.
+Storing large videos for the long term is called archiving, and it’s a best practice to have at least one version of your archived files stored offsite – which is why many video professionals use cloud storage for archive.
 Archival footage is also commonly stored on HDD or LTO tape.

 MASV Large File Transfer